jhlagado/f-layout/README.md

 And this is what it looks like:
 ![example](https://jhlagado.github.io/f-layout/example.png)

-Using CSS for laying out pages has always been tricky and before CSS3 was done mainly by misusing CSS features in order to get the job done.
-The idea behind f-layout is use modern CSS (now well supported in browsers) to create a small set of easily learned classes to enable web designers to build layouts quickly.

-It uses the <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">flexbox CSS model</a>
-but tries to avoid complexity by surfacing only its most useful features and to have sensible defaults to make layout building as simple as possible.

 In f-layout, all layout is either in a row or a column or a nested combination.
 Flow is from left to right, top to bottom.